freszu/cwac-strictmodeex/README.markdown

 Dependencies
 ------------
-This project relies upon the [CWAC AdapterWrapper][adapter] project.
+This project relies upon the [CWAC AdapterWrapper](https://github.com/commonsguy/cwac-adapter) project.
 A copy of compatible JARs can be found in the `libs/` directory of the project, though you are welcome to try newer ones, or ones that you have patched yourself.